DataDog/datadog-cloudformation-macro/README.md

 npm run build # NPM users
 ```

 Now you are ready to deploy the macro to your AWS account.

+**Note:** You only need to deploy the macro once for a given region in your account, and it can be used for all serverless applications deployed in that same region.

 ### Deploying macro resources